 Unlike adoption, surrogacy allows you to be biologically related to the child.
 Gays and lesbian couples can give their own sperms or eggs in the surrogacy process.

 Surrogacy allows you to coordinate with the surrogate and get involved in the childbearing process emotionally.
 So, you may not actually give birth to your child but experience the child-birth by being emotionally connected to the surrogate.

 Many surrogate mothers lookout for LGBT couples to help them extend families which are otherwise not possible for same-sex couples.

 The major disadvantage is the law related to LGBT parenting and same-sex parenting.
 Luckily, the law varies from state to state.

 The cost of surrogacy is very high.
 Financing options may be available.

-Our recommendation is to find the right and an open-minded surrogacy professional who knows what is right for you and will simplify the surrogacy and adoption process for you.
+Our recommendation is to find the right and open-minded surrogacy professional who knows what is right for you and will simplify the surrogacy and adoption process for you.